RavenholmZombie/Modpack-Version-Checker/README.md

 A simple mod that just does one thing: Checks for modpack updates.

+**This is NOT a server mod, it is client-sided only!
+It WILL crash servers.**

 ### How does it work?
 Pack Gate works by calling out to a remotely-hosted file the modpack author created and compares the version in that file with the version specified in Pack Gate's config file.